Wednesday, May 2, 2012

 Dame

-Dorothy aka Dorrie, student with troubled past and dark family history.
-She is also masseuse who draws prostitution line at the blow job.
+Dorothy, aka Dorrie, is a student with a troubled past and a dark family history.

 Body count